joe-engalan/VMKata/README.md

 Empty the coin slot into the coin bin when returning coins and the display shows INSERT COIN.
 When the item selected by the customer is out of stock, the machine displays SOLD OUT.
+If the display is checked again, it will display the amount of money remaining in the machine or INSERT COIN if there is no money in the machine.
+If he coin bank is empty, display EXACT CHANGE ONLY instead of INSERT COINS